rooch-network/rooch/crates/rooch-framework/doc/session_key.md

 <code>authentication_key: <a href="">vector</a>&lt;u8&gt;</code>
 </dt>
 <dd>
+ The session key's authentication key, it also is the session key's id
 </dd>
 <dt>
 <code>scopes: <a href="">vector</a>&lt;<a href="session_key.md#0x3_session_key_SessionScope">session_key::SessionScope</a>&gt;</code>
 </dt>
 <dd>
+ The session key's scopes
 </dd>
 <dt>
-<code>expiration_time: u64</code>
+<code>create_time: u64</code>
 </dt>
 <dd>
- The session key's expiration time period, in seconds, 0 means never expired
+ The session key's create time, current timestamp in seconds
 </dd>
 <dt>
 <code>last_active_time: u64</code>
 </dt>
 <dd>
- The session key's last active time
+ The session key's last active time, in seconds
 </dd>
 <dt>
 <code>max_inactive_interval: u64</code>
 </dt>
 <dd>
- The session key's max inactive time period, in seconds
+ The session key's max inactive time period, in seconds If the session key is not active in this time period, it will be expired If the max_inactive_interval is 0, the session key will never be expired
 </dd>
 </dl>